fu4303/portfolio-vincentntang/content/posts/2018-into-2019/index.md

 *   Transition into a full time development career
 *   Make youtube tutorials
 *   Writing blog posts in well known webdev publications
-*   Delivering this _almost finished _enterprise ecommerce project at work

 Well that about wraps up 2018.
 It was a big year in which I stepped outside my comfort zone, and started trying out new things.
 I'm excited for 2019!